ashedow/Map_and_links/Readme.md

 Жућа (Venizelosova 23) - nice serbian fast food

+Loki (Strahinjića Bana 36) - the oldest one small serbian fast food place at the city center,which works till night https://serbian-restaurant-11.business.site/ https://www.horecapropeler.com/index/loki

 Tchevapliya (Ilije Garašanina 7) - all dishes tasty.
 Nice casual restaurant  http://www.cevaplija.rs/

 Prava Pljeskavica (Takovska https://goo.gl/maps/Bir3tdA8knuzJ7NJ8) - The service is fine and the pljeskavica is one of the better one in Belgrade.